 The closest college in Queens to Manhattan, LaGuardia Community College is a CUNY school in Long Island City offering two-year programs for commuter students.
-Called "The World's Community College" LaGuardia enrolls 14,000 students from nearly 150 countries, speaking more than 80 languages.
-In 2002 the Policy Center on the First Year of College named the college an Institution of Excellence in the First College Year, one of only two community colleges in the U.S. to receive the honor.Continue to 5 of 7 below.
+Called "The World's Community College," LaGuardia enrolls 14,000 students from nearly 150 countries, speaking more than 80 languages.

 A four-year college in the CUNY system, York College enrolls commuter, undergraduate students in liberal arts and professional programs, including nursing and aviation.
-Founded in 1966, it's been at its present location in Jamaica, Queens, since 1986.
+York College was founded in 1966.
+It's been at its present location in Jamaica, Queens, since 1986.

-Another member of the CUNY system and a commuter school, Queensborough is in residential Bayside and enrolls 12,000 students in its two-year programs and more in its Continuing Education section.
+This college is another member of the CUNY system and a commuter school.
+Queensborough is in the residential area Bayside and enrolls 12,000 students in its two-year programs and more in its Continuing Education section.